 Click here to see murals: Flickr Gallery

-There are plenty of reasons why tour busses are a common sight in the town of Pontiac.
+There are plenty of reasons why tour buses are a common sight in the town of Pontiac.
 Route 66 Hall of Fame and Museum , Livingston County War Museum, major paintings by the Walldogs all over town, swinging bridges, Lincoln tour, street art, Michael Campanelli’s “Route 66 : A Photo Journal” photography exhibit, Bob Waldmire’s Vehicles, the International Walldog Mural and Sign Art Museum and others.
 18 of Pontiac’s murals were painted during a four day 2009 Walldog Event where more than 150 painters from around the world came in town to do the painting.
 These murals are a depiction of what the town was like in the early 1900’s.
+To see pictures that were taken during the Walldog event click HERE!

 Probably the most often heard comment in Pontiac is, “we’ll have to come back when we have more time.”
 Give yourself plenty of time in Pontiac – you could easily spend a day or two here.